mldiego/dieman95.github.io/about.md

   Get to know me!
 </div>

-I am a graduate student at Vanderbilt University, I am passionate and skeptical of sel-driving cars.
+I am a graduate student at Vanderbilt University and I am as passionate as skeptical of self-driving car technology.